 Androgen deprivation therapy (ADT)

 Prostate cancer needs testosterone to grow.
 Slowing the production of testosterone may slow the growth of the cancer or shrink it temporarily.
-This is called androgen deprivation therapy (ADT).
-This treatment used to be known as hormone therapy.
-ADT is often used before, during and after radiotherapy.
-It is also sometimes given with chemotherapy (see below).
+Testosterone is an androgen (male sex hormone), so this treatment is called androgen deprivation therapy (ADT).
+It is also known as hormone therapy.

-Occasionally ADT is given in cycles.
-Treatment may continue until your PSA level is low, and then stopped for a period of time.
+Occasionally ADT injections may be given in cycles, with treatment continuing until your PSA level is low, and then stopped for a period of time.
 It can then be restarted if your PSA rises again.
-This is not suitable for all men.
+This is known as intermittent ADT.
+In some cases, this can reduce side effects without affecting long-term prostate cancer outcomes.
+However, it is not suitable for all men.

 Side effects of ADT